GSA/challenges-and-prizes/_challenges/1116-lithium-battery-portable-hazard-containment-challenge.md

   2371b), a procurement contract for experimental purposes (10 U.S.C 2373), or a
   combination of awards under those authorities to any chosen participant in this prize challenge.

+  Initial submission of the White Paper Concept shall not exceed five pages and required to be in the following format.

+  a.
+Text size shall be no smaller than what is equivalent to Microsoft Word, Times New Roman, 10 point, uncompressed font.

+  b.
+Pages shall be single sided, one and one half line spaced, with a minimum of one inch margins on all sides.
+Pages shall be dated and numbered sequentially.

+  c.
+Legible tables, charts, graphs and figures shall be used when necessary to depict organizations, data, drawings, systems and layout, implementation schedules, plans, etc. For tables, charts, graphs, and figures, the text shall be no smaller than 8 point, Times New Roman.
+These items WILL be included in the page count.

+  d.
+Electronic files shall be formatted for Microsoft Windows Office 2010: text shall be prepared using Microsoft Word compatible formats; spreadsheets, worksheets, or workbooks shall be prepared using Microsoft Excel compatible formats, and presentations prepared using PowerPoint compatible formats.
+All schedules shall be prepared in Microsoft Project 2010 compatible applications.

+  e.
+A glossary shall be included of all abbreviations and acronyms used with an explanation for each that will NOT be included in the page count.

+  f.
+A cover sheet should be include with the following information:

+  * Challenge Title

+  * Name(s) of company(ies) and POC individual(s)

+  * Address(es)

+  * If a company, CAGE or DUNS Code

+  * Point of Contact Telephone and Email address

+  * State if the participant is a U.S. Company (an entity incorporated in and maintaining a primary place of business in the United States) or a U.S. citizen?

+  * If applicable, provide verification that the individual currently maintains a DoD security clearance or the company has a Facilities Clearance (per DoD 5220.22-M, 28 Feb 2006)

+  * A description of the participant’s previous experience and expertise with lithium batteries

+  * A description of the participant’s experience in collaborating with other companies to design, manufacture, and field relevant products.

+  The cover sheet will NOT be included in the page count for each volume.

+  **Phase I** **Initial submission of White Paper Concept Due:**04/16/2020 02:00 PM ET

+  **Timeline:**

+  The Government estimates the following timeline for the completion of the prize challenge.

+  Phase I Virtual Presentation of White Paper Concept.

+  * Initial submission of White Paper Concept – 21 Calendar Days

+  * Evaluation by Judges and selection distributed– 14 Calendar Days

+  * Follow on submission of Virtual Presentation – 7 Calendar Days

+  * Virtual Presentation – 7 Calendar Days

+  * Selection of Phase I winners – 7 Calendar Days

+  Phase II Detailed Design and Proof-of-Concept (POC)

+  * Design and POC submission – 45 Calendar Days

+  * Evaluation by Judges – 7 Calendar Days

+  * Prize pool of $300,000 disbursed to winner(s) – 14 Calendar Days

+  Phase III Technology Development Prototype

+  * Technology Development Prototype submission – 60 Calendar Days

+  * Evaluation by Judges – 7 Calendar Days

+  * Prize pool of $450,000 disbursed to winner(s) – 7 Calendar Days

+  Phase IV Follow-on Award – To be determined

+  Total estimated time from Challenge.gov posting to Phase IV is 231 Calendar Days.

+  **Winners Announced:**

+  For the purposes of this prize challenge, “Participant” refers to individuals and entities that apply to the prize challenge and “Winner” refers to individuals selected to receive a cash prize under this prize challenge.

+  ALL DECISIONS BY NSWC-CD ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE PRIZE CHALLENGE.

+  The Prize Challenge winner(s) will be notified via email by the challenge manager of their selection for each phase.
+An announcement of the winner(s) will be posted on both the Challenge.gov webpage and https://beta.sam.gov.
 ---